-- Avocado soup is naturally creamy, but light, and is completely refreshing on hot summer days.
+- Avocado soup is naturally creamy, but light and completely refreshing on hot summer days.
 It’s perfect for a light lunch or appetizer, and is delightful as a first course for brunch.

 I don’t know how the amazing avocado does it, but it manages to be both light and creamy-rich at the same time.
-A big salad and a cup of chilled avocado soup is pretty much the perfect meanl in my book.
+A big salad and a cup of cold avocado soup is pretty much the perfect meal in my book.
 Oh, and it’s vegetarian, vegan, gluten-free, dairy-free, egg-free, and nut-free, so you can serve this tasty soup worry-free to a crowd.

 Chilled Lemon Basil Avocado Soup

 - 2 ripe avocados roughly chopped (peeled, pit discarded)